Why am I fascinated by nature and science? Maybe because I grew up near the Rocky Mountains, where I woke every day to an awe-inspiring view.

 - Seeing the Milky Way stretch across a sky dotted with millions of stars.

 - Watching clouds slowly rotate during a thunderstorm.
-They only turn into funnels about half the time.
+They only turned into funnels about half the time.

 - Watching heat lightning play across an open field or hail turn the summer landscape white.